Satyamglacs22/BridgeLabz-Training/README.md

 # BridgeLabz-Training

 📅 Day 1 – 18 December 2025

-🚀 Learning Summary
+🔹 Environment Setup & Basics

- Set up the C#/.NET environment using Command Prompt.
+Successfully set up the C#/.NET development environment using Command Prompt.

- Learned to run C# programs using csc and dotnet run.
+Learned how to compile and execute C# programs using csc and dotnet run.

- Practiced basic input/output in C#.
+Practiced basic input/output operations in C#.

- uploaded 10 programs to GitHub.
+Solved and pushed 10 beginner-level programs to GitHub.

 📅 Day 2 – 19 December 2025

-🚀 Learning Summary
+🔹 Core Concepts & Fundamentals

-Studied the .NET Framework architecture and understood its core components.
+Studied the .NET Framework architecture in detail.

-Learned C# fundamentals, including:
+Learned about C# data types, access modifiers, and operators.

-   Data Types

-   Access Modifiers

-   Operators

-Solved 16 Level-1 code problems to strengthen basics.
+Solved 16 Level 1 coding questions to strengthen fundamentals.

-Practiced 12 Level-2 problem-solving questions for deeper understanding.
+Solved 12 Level 2 coding questions focused on logic building.

+📅 Day 3 – 20 December 2025

+🔹 Practice & Logic Building

+Continued hands-on practice with C# programs of increasing difficulty.

+Worked extensively with loops, conditional statements, and collections.

+Improved problem-solving approach and code readability.

+Regularly pushed completed programs to GitHub.

+📅 Day 4 – 22 December 2025

+🔹 Assignment Completion & GitHub Progress

+Started the assignment by solving 18 Level 1 questions to reinforce core concepts.

+Successfully pushed all Level 1 solutions to GitHub.

+Continued with 12 Level 2 questions, involving higher logical and analytical complexity.

+Completed the assignment and pushed all solutions to GitHub.

+Focused on clean code, consistency, and effective use of GitHub for version control.